Gina Kirschenheiter’s Husband Matt Wants Their Three Kids Off ‘RHOC’

-Gina Kirschenheiter’s husband, Matt Kirschenheiter, is making moves to get the three children they share, including seven-year-old Nicholas, five-year-old Sienna, and four-year-old Luca, off The Real Housewives of Orange County.
+Gina Kirschenheiter’s husband, Matt Kirschenheiter, is making moves to get the three children they share, including 7-year-old Nicholas, 5-year-old Sienna, and 4-year-old Luca, off The Real Housewives of Orange County.

 Amid the couple’s messy custody battle, The Blast has shared new court documents filed by Matt in which he requests a judge ban his kids from appearing on the Bravo TV reality show and accuses Gina of using their personal drama as a storyline on the series.